 On our trip to Rome, I completely forgot about this and wore my rings.
 Our Vatican tour guide warned us before we headed down to the Amalfi Coast and back up through Naples on our way to Rome NOT to wear my jewelry, especially in Naples.
 She noted, “They feel there that if you have something nice, we all should enjoy it.”
 Oh dear…

 Leaving it off also unnerved me in case our bags were stolen, but I put it in my money belt under my clothes.

-After two trips and about a month total spent in Ireland, France and Italy, we never had any problem.
+After three trips and about a month total spent in Ireland, France and Italy, we never had any problem.

 3. Wear a Money Belt

 A money belt can also help provide safety from pick pocketers.
 This is a thin belt you can wear beneath your clothes to keep your money, room key, credit cards and any other important items safe.

 I wore this most of the time, and again, had no issues.

 There are lots of money belts to choose from, and here you’ll find a list of 9 of the best travel money belts.

 4. Travel With Tissues

 European toilets, especially public ones, are not quite up to the standards we enjoy in the U.S. Very often they are quite rudimentary with no lid for ladies to sit on (I’ve no idea why!) — see my photo of a typical Rome toilet above — and I’ve even run into a couple that are literally holes in the floor!